madsys-dev/DSA-2LM/README.md

 Intel DSA is typically available on systems equipped with **4th/5th Generation Intel Sapphire Rapids CPU**.
 Please ensure that the CPU supports Intel DSA.
 See the [Intel® Built-In Accelerators](https://www.supermicro.com/en/accelerators/intel/built-in-on-demand) for more details.

 For tiered memory, our system requires one CPU with **exactly one memory NUMA node and one CPU-less NUMA memory node.
-We do not support multiple CPU NUMA nodes.** If your system has more than one CPU NUMA node, you can use the provided `scripts/disable_cpu.sh` script to disable the others.
+We do not support multiple CPU NUMA nodes.** If your system has more than one CPU NUMA node, you can disable the others and leave only one CPU node enabled in the BIOS settings.
+If your system has exactly two CPU NUMA nodes, you can use the provided `scripts/disable_cpu.sh` script to disable the other.
 As for the memory-only NUMA node, you can use Persistent Memory, CXL Memory (we use an ASIC-based CXL device in our paper), or virtualize such configurations to run our code in virtual machines.

 A typical hardware configuration appears as below: